leojunji/Java_AVL_Tree/README.md

 <h1 style="text-align: center;">What is a Tree ?</h1> <a name="modulo1"></a>

 Theres is many ways to store data in programming(e.g., Arrays, linked lists, stacks...).
 And one of them, is Tree.
-The main purpose of Tree or a Binary Search Tree(BST) is to store data, in a way that is fast to find them(*a simptom from the logic of produce more and faster*)
+The main purpose of Tree or a Binary Search Tree(BST) is to store data, in a way that is fast to find them(*"a symptom from the logic of produce more and faster*")

 In a Tree, you have the root — which is the first and constant value.
 And, always when you need to walk trough the Tree(e.i., to insert a value), you pass on the root.